 - I use Tuscan kale for this recipe.
 It has a nice subtle kale flavour and the dark verdant green colour that translates into the finished product.
 I haven’t tried this with any other sorts of kale.

 - On the slim chance that anyone reads all my posts, I apologise for repeating myself.
 However, vegetarian parmesan does exist, even if tradition says it shouldn’t.
 Generally speaking, you’ll find it under budget brand names – it might even be called ‘Italian hard cheese’ or ‘Parmesan style’.
 You’re also likely to find it in health food stores or specialist delis, in my experience.

 - If you’re into it, feel free to use garlic infused oil in this recipe.
-Personally, I can’t be bothered because I can never seem to taste it anyway, but you do you.
+I have been making my own and am now obsessed – it tastes so much more legit than store bought.
 Needless to say, you could also use garlic if you don’t need the pesto to be FODMAP friendly.